noahbrenner/national-parks/README.md

 * `devbuild` — Build the app in development mode after running the `clean` task (dev mode builds are not minified and include source maps).
 * `start` — Build the app in development mode and serve it locally on port 3000.
 Reload on HTML changes.
 Inject CSS changes without reloading (the same is done for JavaScript changes, but a manual reload is usually necessary in this case because Knockout bindings can't be applied more than once).
 * `build` — Build the app in production mode after running the `clean` and `lint` tasks.
 Code is minified and tree-shaken.

-### Using your own API keys (optional)

-The Google API key used here will only work on `localhost:3000` and `noahbrenner.github.io`, so if you want to run on a different port or host, you'll need your own key.
-You can get one by starting here: https://console.developers.google.com/

-The National Parks Service API has a rate limit, so you might consider getting your own API key, which you can do here: https://www.nps.gov/subjects/developer/get-started.htm

-When building the app, you can specify either or both of these API keys using environment variables (or by editing the `.env` file).
-The relevant environment variables are:

-* `GOOGLE_MAPS_API_KEY`
-* `NATIONAL_PARKS_SERVICE_API_KEY`

-Example: `$ GOOGLE_MAPS_API_KEY=yourveryspecialkey npm run build`

 ### Languages/tools/libraries used (that weren't mentioned already)